troystribling/BlueCap/README.md

 ## <a name="central">CentralManager</a>

-The BlueCap CentralManager implementation replaces [CBCentralManagerDelegate](https://developer.apple.com/library/prerelease/ios/documentation/CoreBluetooth/Reference/CBCentralManagerDelegate_Protocol/index.html#//apple_ref/occ/intf/CBCentralManagerDelegate) and [CBPeripheralDelegate](https://developer.apple.com/library/prerelease/ios/documentation/CoreBluetooth/Reference/CBPeripheralDelegate_Protocol/index.html#//apple_ref/occ/intf/CBPeripheralDelegate) protocol implementations with with a Scala futures interface using [SimpleFutures](https://github.com/troystribling/SimpleFutures).
+The BlueCap CentralManager implementation replaces [CBCentralManagerDelegate](https://developer.apple.com/library/prerelease/ios/documentation/CoreBluetooth/Reference/CBCentralManagerDelegate_Protocol/index.html#//apple_ref/occ/intf/CBCentralManagerDelegate) and [CBPeripheralDelegate](https://developer.apple.com/library/prerelease/ios/documentation/CoreBluetooth/Reference/CBPeripheralDelegate_Protocol/index.html#//apple_ref/occ/intf/CBPeripheralDelegate) protocol implementations with with a Scala Futures interface using [SimpleFutures](https://github.com/troystribling/SimpleFutures).
 Futures provide inline implementation of asynchronous callbacks and allow chaining asynchronous calls as well as error handling and recovery.
-Also, provided are callbacks for connections events and connection and service scan timeouts.
+Also, provided are callbacks for connection events and connection and service scan timeouts.
 This section will describe interfaces and give example implementations for all supported use cases.
-[Simple Example](https://github.com/troystribling/BlueCap/tree/master/Examples) applications can be found in the BlueCap project.
+[Simple example applications](https://github.com/troystribling/BlueCap/tree/master/Examples) can be found in the BlueCap project.

 ### <a name="central_poweron_poweroff">PowerOn/PowerOff</a>